-Thanks to Jim and Sue Waddington’s 35-year quest to stand in the very spots where these painters set up their easels – spots they arrived at through a lot of detective work and on-the-ground searching – we get a book like their In The Footsteps of the Group of Seven.
-It includes dozens of fascinating examples of their camera perspective matching that of the painter’s eye.
-While their search led them all across the country, in Georgian Bay they found a number of locations whose scenery inspired Group members to put it to paint.
+Thanks to Jim and Sue Waddington’s 35-year quest to stand in the very spots where these painters set up their easels – places they arrived at through a lot of detective work and on-the-ground searching – we get a book like their In The Footsteps of the Group of Seven.
+It includes dozens of fascinating examples of their camera perspective matching the painter’s eye.
+While their search led them all across the country, in Georgian Bay they found many locations whose scenery inspired Group members to put it to paint.
 Here are a few from the Go Home Bay area –

 Planning Your Own G’ Bay Kayak or Canoe Trip:

-If you are looking for a one-week escape this summer – vaccinated or not! – then a Georgian Bay kayak or canoe trip with a put-in at Chikanishing or Snug Harbour or Hartley Bay may be just the answer!
+If you are looking for a one-week escape this summer, then a Georgian Bay kayak or canoe trip with a put-in at Chikanishing, Snug Harbour, or Hartley Bay may be the answer!

 The following trip reports include maps and information on